laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## We can only be said to be alive in those moments when our hearts are conscious of our treasures. - Thornton Wilder
+    ## As you walk down the fairway of life you must smell the roses, for you only get to play one round. - Ben Hogan

 ![](assets/footer.svg)